adriaandegroot/QuatBot/README.md

 log of a meeting from the past, and is of limited functionality.

 The dumper has the same options as quatbot, and a `--since` argument to indicate what chunk of history to retrieve.
+The format is rather inflexible.
+Use `--since 2022-05-27T12:00`, and consider the `T` in there to be required: it must be the letter `T`.

+The dumper prints to standard output, and also writes `/tmp/quatbot.log` (a hard-coded filename) with the messages.